Self-embedding similitudes of Bedford-McMullen carpets with dependent ratios: Introduction

 Theorem~\ref{thm:main3} is achieved as follows.
 Note that the convex hull of any non-degenerate Sierpi\'nski carpet is a polygon.
 On the one hand, we show that if there exists an oblique rotational $f$, then the rotational angle is a rational multiple of $\pi$, and simultaneously can be expressed as the sum of finitely many inner angles (modulus $2\pi$) of the above polygon.
 On the other hand, we prove that all of these inner angles have rational tangents.
 So the rotation angle has a rational tangent, and the desired conclusion follows directly from a theorem of Niven (see Lemma~\ref{lem:niven}).
 Here the strong separation condition plays a crucial role in deriving the logarithmic commensurability of the contraction ratio of $f$ (by a result in~\cite{EKM10}).
 In fact, by employing some mass comparison arguments, the separation condition in Theorem~\ref{thm:main3} could be relaxed to the requirement of total disconnectedness; however, this does not present a substantial improvement and we will not explore it further within the scope of this paper.

-\paragraph{{\bf Organization}} In the subsequent section, we provide some useful observations on Bedford-McMullen carpets and deleted-digit sets.
-In Section 3, we present our new proof of the non-obliqueness statement in the independent case.
-Section 4 is devoted to the proofs of Theorems~\ref{thm:main1} and~\ref{thm:main2}.
-Finally, we establish Theorem~\ref{thm:main3} in Section 5. \paragraph{{\bf Notation}} We write $\mathcal{S}(\R^d)$ to be the collection of all similitudes on $\R^d$ with positive similarity ratio.
-For any collection $\mathcal{A}$ of sets in $\R^d$, $\bigcup\mathcal{A}$ is the union of sets in $\mathcal{A}$.
-For $A\subset\R^d$ and $x\in\R^d$, we denote by $A+x$ (or $x+A$) the translation of $A$ by $x$, that is, $A+x:=\{a+x: a\in A\}$.
-For any oblique line $L\subset\R^2$, $\pi_L$ denotes the orthogonal projection onto $L$.
-On the other hand, we write $\pi_1$ and $\pi_2$ to be the orthogonal projections onto the $x$-axis and $y$-axis, respectively.
-Finally, the concatenation $fg$ of any two mappings $f,g$ simply means their composition $f\circ g$.
+The paper is organized as follows.
+In the subsequent section, we introduce general notation and provide several useful observations on Bedford-McMullen carpets and horizontal slices.
+In Section~\ref{sec:logcom}, we establish a logarithmic commensurability theorem for non-stationary deleted-digit sets.
+Section~\ref{sec:indep} presents a new proof of the non-obliqueness statement for the independent case.
+Section~\ref{sec:dep} is devoted to the proofs of Theorems~\ref{thm:main1} and~\ref{thm:main2}.
+Finally, we establish Theorem~\ref{thm:main3} in Section~\ref{sec:selfsim}.